 Find a good third chair

-By this point, you may be daunted by the volume and importance of the responsibilities that a good second chair must execute.
-This is for good reason.
-Though the second chair’s role may not be as visible as that of the first chair, he is the engine that propels the hearing team vehicle.
+By this point, you may be daunted by the volume and importance of the responsibilities that a good second chair must execute – and for good reason.
+Though the second chair’s role may not be as visible as that of the first chair, he or she is the engine that propels the hearing team vehicle.
 Depending on the economics or the relative complexity of the case, you might be doing everything identified above on your own.
-Where the case allows, however, you should look to involve a more junior lawyer to assist you.
+If the case allows, however, you should aim to involve a more junior lawyer to assist you.

 Just as the typical second chair aspires to one day take on the lead advocate’s role, the right profile for a ‘third chair’ is a lawyer who aspires to serve as second chair.
-The ideal candidate is one who looks to have the capacity to take on the responsibilities outlined above.
-He will be a person with a strong work ethic, ability to work under pressure and withstand stress and, ideally, maintain a smile.
-Perhaps most importantly, in addition to the tasks that he originally had been assigned (for example, preparation of certain witnesses, assistance with cross-examination outlines), he should look to take burdens away from the second chair.
-He should also anticipate your needs and serve a similar gatekeeping and triage function in your respect as you perform for the lead advocate.
+The ideal candidate is one who seems to have the capacity to take on the responsibilities outlined above.
+He or she will have a strong work ethic, the ability to work under pressure and to withstand stress and, ideally, maintain a smile.
+Perhaps most importantly, in addition to the tasks that he or she originally had been assigned (for example, preparation of certain witnesses, assistance with cross-examination outlines), he or she should aim to ease the burden of the second chair.
+He or she should also anticipate your needs and serve a similar gatekeeping and triage function for you, as you perform for the lead advocate.

 Preferably, this person should be an ‘arbitration lifer’.
-Hearings are where a team distinguishes itself.
+It is during hearings that a team distinguishes itself.
 Superbly written submissions frequently can be laid bare by an arbitration team’s lacklustre performance in a hearing, its case exposed by poor cross-examinations or unconvincing and poorly prepared witnesses.
 Conversely, a case with bad facts and bad law can be salvaged by a team’s commanding performance in the hearing room.
-But to accomplish this, the team must have a collective passion for presenting evidence and attacking weaknesses in the other side’s case.
+However, to accomplish this, the team must have a collective passion for presenting evidence and attacking weaknesses in the other side’s case.
 This requires long hours, thinking on one’s feet, overcoming any interpersonal tension, and – at the junior level – a great deal of thankless and often mundane tasks.
 To cope with those conditions requires someone dedicated to the practice of international arbitration.
-When selecting a ‘third chair’, the preference is for junior team members with a keen interest in pursuing a career in the field.
-This advice is particularly relevant in the context of American arbitration practices, where the junior lawyers often split their time with other practice groups and are testing the waters to determine if this niche area of the law is for them.
-To identify a ‘third chair’ who will provide the kind of support needed in the circumstances, look for someone who, no matter the assignment – or amount of sleep on which he operates – is still striving cheerfully to help you out.
+When selecting a third chair, the preference is for junior team members with a keen interest in pursuing a career in the field.
+This advice is particularly relevant in the context of American arbitration practices, where the junior lawyers often split their time with other practice groups and are testing the waters to determine whether this niche area of the law is for them.
+To identify a third chair who will provide the kind of support needed in the circumstances, look for someone who, no matter the assignment – or amount of sleep on which he or she operates – is still striving cheerfully to help you out.

-Mallory Silberman is a partner at Arnold & Porter Kaye Scholer LLP and Timothy L Foden is counsel at Lalive.
+Mallory Silberman is a partner at Arnold & Porter and Timothy L Foden is a partner at Lalive (London) LLP.

-Murphy’s Law is an epigram typically stated as: ‘Whatever can go wrong, will go wrong.’
+Murphy’s Law is an adage typically stated as: ‘Whatever can go wrong, will go wrong.’